seqcode/pegr/README.md

 $ grails run-app
 ```

-4. go to http://localhost:8080/pegr/ and you will see the login page.
+4. Go to http://localhost:8080/pegr/ and you will see the login page.
 Login with the default user name "labadmin" and password "labadmin".
 Change the password right away at the user's profile page.
+You may also want to add sequencing platforms and sequence indexes in the Admin page.

-Now you are ready to use PEGR.
 For more information, please visit https://github.com/seqcode/pegr/wiki.

 ### Reference